Ahmadi-SeyedMohammadHossein/sales-decline-analysis/README.md

 5. Interactive dashboard creation in Power BI

 ## Key Insights
-- Sales decline is primarily driven by specific regions
+- Sales decline is primarily driven by specific regions.
-- Returning customers show a stronger decline than new customers
+- Returning customers show a stronger decline than new customers.
-- Online sales channels are more stable compared to offline channels
+- Online sales channels are more stable compared to offline channels.

+## Recommendations
+- Focus marketing efforts on regions with the largest sales decline.
+- Implement incentive programs for returning customers to boost retention.
+- Strengthen online sales channels as they show higher stability.

 ## Power BI Dashboard
 The dashboard includes: